Skip to Content

 2. Remove beans that float to the top - this is a very old way of telling which beans may have bugs in them.
 Pour out the water.

-3. The same pot in which you will be cooking the beans, heat oil and saute onion and garlic until the onions are soft and transparent.
+3. The same pot in which you will be cooking the beans, heat oil and sauté onion until the onions are soft and transparent.

-4. Add tomato paste, paprika, bullion powder, sugar, cumin, and mix.
+4. Add tomato paste, paprika, bouillon powder, cumin, sugar, and garlic.
+Mix to combine.

 5. Add water, beans, baking soda, and salt.